ShaikRumana301/Neural-Network-DL-ICP-6/README.md

  - Use Case Description: Predicting the diabetes disease
  - Programming elements: Keras Basics
  - In the programming:
-      1.Used the use case in the class:
-      2.Added more Dense layers to the existing code and check how the accuracy changes.
+ - Used the use case in the class and added more Dense layers to the existing code and check how the accuracy changes.

 In the "Neural Networks & DL ICP-6 Screenshots & Github link.pdf" file consists of screenshots of the resultant compiled code and Github link to the repository.